-2. Fair value measurement of financial instruments
+1. Fair value measurement of financial instruments

 When the fair values of financial assets and financial liabilities recorded in the balance sheet cannot be measured based on quoted prices in active markets, their fair value is measured using other valuation techniques.
 The inputs to these models are taken from observable markets where possible, but where this is not feasible, a degree of judgement is required in establishing fair values.
 Judgements include considerations of inputs such as liquidity risk, credit risk and volatility.
 Changes in assumptions about these factors could affect the reported fair value of financial instruments.
-See Note 26 for further disclosures.